yaldizd/AST208project/accretion_disk.md

 ---
 layout: default
-title: Discovery of Black Holes
+title: The Discovery of Cygnus X-1 via its Accretion Disk
 ---

 <br>